stefanylaforest/movie-awards-app/README.md

 ## What Has Been Implemented In This Project:

 - Users can search movie titles.
-While searching, the results renders on the webpage below.
+While searching, the results renders on the web page below.
 - Users can add up to 5 movies for nominations.
 - The movie's button disables once it has been nominated.
 - Users can delete movies from their nomination list.